arcus-azure/arcus.security/docs/features/secret-store/provider/key-per-file.md

 # KeyPerFile secret provider
 The _KeyPerFile_  secret provider allows working with Docker secrets.
 When using Docker secrets in Docker Swarm, the secrets are injected in the Docker container as files.
-The _KeyPerFile_ secret provider provides access to those secrets via the `ISecretStore`.
+The _KeyPerFile_ secret provider provides access to those secrets via the secret store.

 ## Installation
 Adding secrets from the User Secrets manager into the secret store requires following package: